List of Marvel Comics characters: K: Nikolai Kravinoff

-Nikolai Kravinoff is a character appearing in American comic books published by Marvel Comics.

 Nikolai Kravinoff is the father of Sergei Kravinoff and Dmitri Smerdyakov and the grandfather of Vladimir Kravinoff, Alyosha Kravinoff, and Ana Kravinoff.
 He originally served as a grand duke in Russia until the Russian Revolution occurred which caused him and his wife Ana Makarova to flee with an infant Sergei.

 Nikolai Kravinoff in other media

 Nikolai Kravinoff appears in Kraven the Hunter, portrayed by Russell Crowe.
-This version is a crime boss and a drug trafficker who took in Sergei and Dmitri after the death of their mother.
+This version is a crime boss, drug trafficker, and a professional hunter who took in Sergei and Dmitri after the death of their mother.
+After taking them on a hunt in Ghana, Nikolai finds Sergei, who was injured protecting his brother from a lion, and reveals that he killed the lion to teach his sons a lesson.
+Years later, Nikolai refuses to pay Dmitri's ransom when he is kidnapped by Aleksei Sytsevich's henchmen.
+Following Sytsevich's death, Nikolai reveals to Sergei at his camp that he sent the video to Aleksei while disguised as Kraven and that he had been targeting him to manipulate his sons and eliminate him.
+When Sergei steals his ammunition, Nikolai is killed after being attacked by a bear.

 Simon Krieger

-Simon Krieger is a minor character appearing in American comic books from Marvel Comics.
+Simon Krieger is a character appearing in American comic books from Marvel Comics.
 The character, created by Kurt Busiek and Patrick Zircher, first appeared in Iron Man: The Iron Age #1 (June 1998).
 He was the Vice President of Roxxon's predecessor Republic Oil & Natural Gas.

 Krieger arranged the murders of Howard Stark and Maria Stark to secure an attempted takeover of Stark Industries.
 Krieger next impersonates Tony Stark, nearly fooling Happy Hogan and Pepper Potts before using his personal enforcers in holding political hostages at the Helicarrier.
-However, his scheme gets exposed by Iron Man and he's killed while in jail.
+However, his scheme is exposed by Iron Man and he is killed while in jail.